menzzana/DoDA/README.md

 You also need wxPython for the GUI to work.
 Installation instructions for this can be found at https://www.wxpython.org/pages/downloads/

+By default this software primarily targets Drakar och Demoner.
 For a swedish version just run **DoDA**
-In case you want to run an english version, just run **DoDA_eng**
+In case you want to run an english version, just run **DoDA_eng** In case you want to run an Dungeon&Dragons version, just run **DoDA_dnd**

 ## Windows